kukuu/software-engineering-best-practices/software-engineering-best-practices.md

 - Break down complex code into smaller, reusable functions or modules.

 - Write unit tests to ensure code correctness and facilitate future changes.
+Use ESlint etc.

 ## Modularity and Reusability:
 - Design your codebase with modular components that have clear responsibilities.